-Understandably, many problems can't always be fixed immediately.
-Some issues take a while to get to the bottom of.
+Some problems can't always be fixed immediately.
+Now and then issues take a while to get to the bottom of.
 Other problems are rare and may take a little more diagnostic work.

 But in these situations, good communication is key.